yayami3/-scheduled-natgateway/README.md

 ```

 This example creates a VPC with a public and a private subnet, and then creates a NAT Gateway in the public subnet at noon every day and deletes it at midnight every day.
 It also adds a route to the NAT Gateway in the private subnet's route table, so that traffic from the private subnet can be routed through the NAT Gateway.
-The ID of the NAT Gateway is output as a stack output.